venkatesh551/goals/ReadBooks.md

-"Do what you can, with what you have, where you are."  - Theodore Roosevelt

-* Read voraciously, never made excuses
+"Do what you can, with what you have, where you are."  - Theodore Roosevelt Read voraciously, never made excuses

-Those who live now and are in the present are always most likely to succeed.
+# Those who live now and are in the present are always most likely to succeed.
-Their built in advantage is simple: they live in the moment and they maximize the value of their time.
+# Their built in advantage is simple: they live in the moment and they maximize the value of their time.
-The most important part of productivity is focusing with maximum energy, attention and efficiency on what you have in front of you in that moment.
+# The most important part of productivity is focusing with maximum energy, attention and efficiency on what you have in front of you in that moment.
-Make no mistake, everything else begins right there.
+# Make no mistake, everything else begins right there.

 "Create the highest, grandest vision possible for your life, because you become what you believe"

-"values are to our foundation"
+"Values are to our foundation"

 Values, when chosen properly, are of immeasurable meaning to your life and all of whom you encounter.
 They form the backbone for a constantly self-improving mindset which will only sharpen with time, of course when you put your wisely chosen values into practice.